 Back in 2009, a core team of six friends (Scott, Conor, Jon, Rich, Ian, and Doug) decided to start ‘Rupeethon’ and livestream for charity while playing far too much Zelda.
 Then, they accidentally did it ten years in a row and lots of friends got involved.

 What began as an annual reunion with a charitable goal has since expanded into what we now call The Rupee Crew.
 We are a team that produces a variety of content throughout the year and occasionally streams for charity.
 We also just really enjoy each other’s company.

-Rupeethon was founded by a core team of 6 members: Scott, Conor, Jon, Rich, Ian, and Doug.
-Since its founding, the Rupeethon team has remained in flux.
-The original founders of Rupeethon all went to the same Long Island, NY high school.
-Over the years we have added crew members bringing in friends and friends of friends from college, work, and beyond.
+The original founders all went to the same Long Island, NY high school.
+Over the years we have added crew members that include friends and family from college, work, and beyond.

 “Are we stealthier if we take off all our clothes?”